ria18405/Working-Directory/README.md

 	cd utils/
 	python3 ES2GSheet.py
 	```
-We have set up our first basic instance for SCMS Implementation.
+We have set up our first basic instance for SCMS Implementation!

 ### STEP 2: Tagging & Codex formation:

 1. Set up a codex, containing the definitions, use cases of all social currencies, categories.

-2. Tag all records of the spreadsheet by adding 'category','weight', 'SCMS Tags' (You can add upto 5 tags: Tag 1, Tag 2, Tag 3, Tag 4, Tag 5)
+2. Tag all records of the spreadsheet by adding 'category','weight', 'SCMS Tags' (You can add upto 5 SCMS tags: Tag 1, Tag 2, Tag 3, Tag 4, Tag 5)

-The possible scms tags are: `Transparency`, `Utility`, `Consistency`, `Merit`, `Trust`.
+The scms currencies are: `Transparency`, `Utility`, `Consistency`, `Merit`, `Trust`.

 3. The Categories varies from 1 community to the other.

 4. Weight is also community dependent, there are many weighing scales, and methods that one can incorporate.
 We usually consider weight from `-3` to `+3`, where

 	- +ve weight = very relevant comment wrt the project, community
 	- 0 weight = neutral relevance
 	- -ve weight = completely irrelevant/ unnecessary discussion comments.

 You can also set Weight based on a Happiness method where

 	- +ve weight = positive comment,
 	- 0 weight = neutral,
 	- -ve weight = negative comment